snazzypapa/qbit-cookie-feeder/README.md

    sudo python3 -m pip install -r requirements.txt
    ```

-1. Edit config file.
+1. Rename the example config file and edit it.
 You may include as many trackers as you wish.

    ```
-   nano config.toml
+   mv config.toml.example config.toml && nano config.toml
    ```

 1. Run script using crontab.